This article describes the function of the Create Rescue Agent option for Datto appliances capable of running local virtualizations.

 2. Click Apply, followed by Start VM.
 You will be prompted to choose whether or not you would like to pause backups on the protected machine.
 Depending on your recovery scenario, click either Pause Backups or Continue Backups, and then click Confirm.

 Figure 2: Pause or continue backups

 3. Your virtualization will mount and begin running in the Local Virtualization screen.
 On the Protect tab of the Datto appliance GUI, you will see a new agent with a name comprised of the word 'rescue' and the protected server's IP address or FQDN, as shown in Figure 3.
 This is the Rescue Agent for your running virtualization.
 You can manage this agent the same way you would manage any other agent, including setting a custom backup schedule for it through the Configure Agent Settings page.

-4. When you are no longer need the Rescue Agent, remove the protected virtualization from the Restore tab of the Datto appliance GUI, and then remove the Rescue Agent from the Protect tab.
+5. When you no longer need the Rescue Agent, remove the protected virtualization from the Restore tab of the Datto appliance GUI by clicking Stop and then Archive.

 6. When you click Archive, your Datto appliance will archive the Rescue Agent's dataset, as shown in Figure 5.
 This will hide the Rescue Agent in the list of Restores, stop all backups, and unmount the VM permanently.
 Only use this option if you have no need to initiate backups of this Rescue Agent in the future.